pickyourtrail_logo

 • Dubai Mall & Burj Khalifa – A short 15-minute drive away, perfect for combining heritage with modern spectacle.

-• City Walk Dubai – Just across the water, explore dining, street art and premium retail districts.
+• City Walk Dubai – About 15 minutes away by car, explore dining, street art and premium retail districts.

 How to Reach Al Seef Dubai